ITerrible14/ITerrible14/README.md

 - 👋 Hi, I’m Ivan
-- 👀 I’m interested in aprender y hacer ejercicio
+- 👀 I'm interested in learning and exercising
-- 🌱 I’m currently learning Ingles y Prgramacion
+- 🌱 I'm currently learning English and Programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...